Review - 'Extraterrestrial: The First Sign of Intelligent Life Beyond Earth' by Avi Loeb

 No truer words have been said by Nora, the world's largest wet blanket.
 Woe is her, folks.

-Nora ends up at The Midnight Library, a place between life and death, because she doesn't want to live anymore.
-The library is full of books, each representing a life she could've had, had she made different choices.
-Now she has a chance to undo all her numerous regrets and to try out all the lives she's missed out on, to see if there is another one she would like better.
+Nora ends up at the Midnight Library, a place between life and death, because she doesn't want to live anymore.
+The library is full of books, each representing a life she could've had had she made different choices.
+Now she has a chance to undo all her regrets (of which there are many) and try out all the lives she's missed out on, to see if there's another one she would've liked better.

 For one thing, this story doesn't come across as fiction so much as self-help disguised as fiction.
-The lessons to be learned in here are pretty obvious right from the beginning, yet they are presented like some sort of epiphany that can only be understood if explained slowly and repeatedly.
-We are forced to endure these lessons over and over every time Nora goes back to the library.
-Either Nora is the most dim-witted of characters, or the author thinks us readers are.
+The lessons to be learned in here are pretty obvious right from the beginning, yet they are presented like some sort of epiphany that can only be discerned if explained slowly and repeatedly.
+We are forced to endure these same lessons over and over every time Nora goes back to the library.
+Either Nora is the most dim witted of characters, or the author thinks us readers are.

-So many readers loved this book, as evidenced by its overwhelmingly favorable reviews.
-But it's just not for me.
-This is the second book I've read by Matt Haig, and I've had trouble connecting with both.
-So I think it's time I part ways with this author and just accept that we are not compatible.
+Obviously many readers loved this book, as evidenced by its overwhelmingly favorable reviews.
+But it's decidedly not for me.
+This is the second book I've read by Matt Haig, and I've pretty much hated both.
+So I think it's time I part ways with this author and just accept that we're not compatible.

 Readaroo Rating: 2 stars